Military dictatorship in Brazil: Hardening of the regime, Costa e Silva

-Castelo Branco was succeeded to the presidency by General Artur da Costa e Silva who was representative of hard-line elements of the regime.
-On 13 December 1968 he signed the Fifth Institutional Act that gave president dictatorial powers, dissolved Congress and state legislatures, suspended the constitution, and imposed censorship.
+Castelo Branco was succeeded as president by General Artur da Costa e Silva, a representative of the hard-line elements.
+On 13 December 1968, he signed the Fifth Institutional Act, which gave the president dictatorial powers, dissolved Congress and state legislatures, suspended the constitution, and imposed censorship.
 On 31 August 1969 Costa e Silva suffered a stroke.
-Instead of his vice-president all state power was assumed by military junta, which then chose General Emílio Garrastazu Médici as the new president.
+Instead of his vice president, all state power was assumed by military junta, which chose General Emílio Garrastazu Médici as the new president.

 Years of Lead, Médici

-A hardliner, Médici sponsored the greatest human rights abuses of the time period.
-During his government, persecution and torture of dissidents, harassment against journalists and press censorship became ubiquitous.
+A hardliner, Médici sponsored the regime's greatest human rights abuses.
+During his government, persecution and torture of dissidents, harassment of journalists, and press censorship became ubiquitous.
 The succession of kidnappings of foreign ambassadors in Brazil embarrassed the military government.
-The anti-government manifestations and the action of guerrilla movements generated an increase in repressive measures.
-Urban guerrillas from Ação Libertadora Nacional and Revolutionary Movement 8th October were suppressed, and military operations undertaken to finish the Araguaia Guerrilla War.
+The anti-government demonstrations and the action of guerrilla movements generated an increase in repressive measures.
+Urban guerrillas from the National Liberation Action and the 8th October Revolutionary Movement were suppressed and military operations undertaken to finish the Araguaia Guerrilla War.

 The "ideological frontiers" of Brazilian foreign policy were reinforced.
-By the end of 1970, the official minimum wage went down to US$40/month, and the more than one-third of Brazilian workforce which had their wages tied to it lost about 50% of its purchasing power in relation to the 1960 levels of the Juscelino Kubitschek administration.
+By late 1970, the official minimum wage dropped to $40 per month, reducing the purchasing power of over one-third of the Brazilian workforce—whose wages were tied to it—by about 50% compared to 1960 levels under Kubitschek's administration.

-Nevertheless, Médici was popular, as his term was met with the largest economic growth of any Brazilian President, the Brazilian Miracle unfolded and the country won the 1970 Football World Cup.
-In 1971 Médici presented the First National Development Plan aimed at increasing the rate of economic growth especially in remote Northeast and Amazonia.
-The results of his economic policy consolidated the option for the national-development model.
-Because of these results, the country's foreign economic connections were transformed, allowing its international presence to be broadened.
+Nevertheless, Médici was popular, as his term saw the largest economic growth of any Brazilian president as the Brazilian Miracle unfolded and the country won the 1970 World Cup.
+In 1971 Médici presented the First National Development Plan aimed at increasing the rate of economic growth, especially in remote Northeast and the Amazon.
+This policy consolidated the option for the national-development model and Brazil's foreign economic connections were transformed, broadening its international presence.

-In November 1970 federal, state, and municipal elections were held.
+In November 1970, federal, state, and municipal elections were held.
 Most of the seats were won by ARENA candidates.
-In 1973, an electoral college system was established and in January 1974 General Ernesto Geisel was elected to be the next president.
+In 1973, an electoral college system was established, and in January 1974 General Ernesto Geisel was elected president.